 - (a) Within school districts, people in different roles need different assessment information at different times and in different forms in order to make decisions.
 The MPS Balanced Assessment System is designed to match assessment types, purposes, and users to improve data-informed decision making throughout the district. - (b) The Balanced Assessment System will support instructional planning, district- and school-improvement planning, curriculum and program evaluation, district-wide resource planning and decision making, and accountability.
 The Balanced Assessment System will include national, state, district, school, and classroom-based components.
 District-level oversight and guidance will be provided to support school staff, and data from common-assessments will be stored in the district's data dashboard.warehouse.
-Data elements will be used to support graduation-and promotion-related decisions for individual students.
+Data elements will be used to support graduation- and promotion-related decisions for individual students.
 Selected assessment data will also be reported to the public annually in the District Report Card as per Administrative Policy 2.16, District Accountability System, to promote transparency, shared responsibility for student success, and a focus on results. - (c) All students in all schools will participate in the Balanced Assessment System.
 Exemptions for schools may be permitted in exceptional circumstances on a case-by-case basis.
 Students with disabilities may participate with designated supports and accommodations or in alternate assessments per the requirements of Individualized Education Plans.
-Early English-language learners may be assessed in their first languages. and students receiving instruction in languages other than English, participate with designated supports and accommodations, and/or complete assessments in other languages aligned with the instructional programming of their grade level and subject area.
-This includes, but is not limited to, Bilingual, English as a Second Language, and Immersion programs.
-English learners who have been in the United States less than 12 months and have an English Proficiency level of less than 2.9 may be exempt from assessments of English reading or English language arts. - (d) The MPS Balanced Assessment System comprises three major components: summative assessments, benchmark assessments, and formative assessments.
+Early English-language learners may be assessed in their first languages. exempt from testing if they have been in the United States less than 12 months and have an English proficiency level of less than two. - (d) The MPS Balanced Assessment System comprises three major components: summative assessments, benchmark assessments, and formative assessments.